tonaljs/tonal/docs/DOCUMENTATION.md

-Generate line or cycle of fifths, and calculate distances in fifths
+Fifths plays an important role in western music.
+This module contains functions to work with line and cycle of fiths, calculate distance in fifths, transpose by fifths and order pitches by fifths distances.

 ```js
 var distance = require('tonal/fifths/distance')